Whether you are looking at something as simple as de-cluttering your home, or are about to embark...

 Q: What is the price range of a kitchen remodel?
 Is there a formula that’s used?

-Kelsey: The reality is, a kitchen remodel is expensive.
-There’s no way around it.
+Kelsey: The reality is, a kitchen remodel is expensive -- there’s no way around it.
+With continuing supply chain issues and inflation, the required materials for a kitchen renovation won't be cheap.
 Appliances are expensive, cabinets are expensive, and countertops are, too.
 With that said, it is the most evaluated room in the house when it comes to purchasing a home.
 So spending wisely in this space is imperative.
-There is no exact formula since every room is different and has different conditions, but the general expectation is that a fully gutted kitchen for a 10 x 10 space is probably going to run anywhere between $25k-40k.
+There is no exact formula since every room is different and has different conditions, but the general expectation is that a fully gutted kitchen for a 10 x 10 space is probably going to run anywhere between $30k-40k.
 And those numbers may increase with size, and material and appliance selection.
-For a home in the $700,000 range, quite commonly those numbers will be closer to $50k-$70k or more.
+For a home in the $700,000 range, quite commonly those numbers will be closer to $60k-$80k or more.

 Q: If someone wanted to just do 1-3 things to update their kitchen, what would you recommend and why?